Handling Conflicts in Marriage

 - Allow them time to review the problem

 - Set a meeting time

 - Follow the rules for conflict resolution at the meeting

 Conflicts in marriage should be handled through ground rules of engagement.
 Here are the ground rules for you to follow when you’re resolving a conflict in your marriage:

-Rule I – Be Spiritual: Start the meeting with prayer, and yield to the character of the Holy Spirit which are: to help you to manifest His patience and self-control as you go through the process of solving the issue in your marriage.
-If you’re not a Christian commit to keep yourself under control during the communication until the issue is resolved.
+Rule I – Be Spiritual: Start the meeting with prayer, and yield to the character of the Holy Spirit that will help you to manifest His patience and self-control as you go through the process of solving the issue in your marriage.
+If you’re not a Christian, commit to keep yourself under control during the communication until the issue is resolved.

 Rule II – Be Scriptural: Use the Scriptures as your source and guidelines to solve your problem.
-If you’re not a Christian then study books on marriage that pertain to your issue that will help guide you in your resolution.
-This will bring a third party into the conflict to help keep you both from being so opinionate that you can’t see the other person’s point of view.
+If you’re not a Christian, study books on marriage that pertain to your issue that will help guide you in your resolution.
+This will bring a third party into the conflict to help keep you both from being so opinionated that you can’t see the other person’s point of view.

 Rule IV – Be Specific: Solve one issue at a time.
 Do not bring up other issues that have nothing to do with the current discussion.

 Rule V – Be Salt: Let your words be with grace seasoned with salt.
 (Colossians 4:6) Communicate words that are flavored to make them easier to receive.
 You use principles of effective communication and suspend criticisms that would escalate the conflict.
 Do not start sentences with “you” but with “I” to season your words.
 Using profane language or name calling has NEVER helped resolve problems in marriage.
 They usually cause irreparable damages to the marriage relationship.

 Rule VI – Be Sure: Pursue clarity before you respond.
 Here is how you use the principles of effective communication to receive clarity in communication: